Fruit not drying thoroughly? Prevent case hardening when preserving your food with these easy steps the next time you

 Another way can be from drying in the oven.
 While this is technically an issue of too high of temperature since most ovens don't have a setting low enough for effective drying, they may also not have the capability of actually blowing air across the food as opposed to baking them.

 How to Prevent Case Hardening

 Use the correct temperature

 Keeping the correct temperature is key to preventing case hardening.

 You can initially set the temperature 10 degrees above if you have a lot of surface moisture on your produce from incomplete drying after preparing for dehydrating or natural moisture from cut produce.
 After an hour, however, return the temperature back to the appropriate level.

 If you are drying in your oven, keep a thermometer handy to gauge the temperature.
-Prop your door open with a spoon (please be cautious with children or elderly around).
+Prop your door open with a spoon (please be cautious mobility-impaired folks around).
 Having a fan blowing outside of the oven door helps pull heated air out.

 Cut Pieces uniformly